Niyaz-H/vtms-prototype/README.md

 # VTMS - Vessel Traffic Management System

 A modern, real-time vessel traffic management system built with React, TypeScript, and Node.js.
+Available as both a web application and an **Electron desktop application** with native features.
 This prototype demonstrates advanced maritime traffic monitoring, collision detection, and vessel tracking capabilities.

 ## 🚢 Features